 The On-Scene Coordinator is the federal official predesignated by U.S. EPA or the USCG to coordinate and direct responses under the National Contingency Plan.
 The USCG provides Federal On-Scene Coordinators (FOSC) for oil discharges, when an incident is federalized, and the source is either a commercial vessel; a commercial vessel transfer operation; or it is within or originating from the USCG regulated portion of a facility; where: The Incident must result in an actual discharge or threatened discharge of oil or hazardous substances into or on navigable waters of the United States, or the riverbank within the USCG Eighth District. - The FOSC is the lead federal official for spill response.
 The FOSC is the point of contact for the coordination of federal efforts with those of the local response community and shall be a fully involved member of the unified command.
-USCG Sector Ohio Valley - Louisville MSD Cincinnati - The FOSC shall, to the extent practicable, collect pertinent facts about the discharge or release, such as its source and cause; the identification of potentially responsible parties; the nature, amount, and location of discharged or released materials; the probable direction and time of travel of discharged or released materials; whether the discharge is a worst case discharge; the pathways to human and environmental exposure; the potential impact on human health, welfare, and safety and the environment; whether the discharge or release poses a substantial threat to the public health or welfare; the potential impact on natural resources and property which may be affected; priorities for protecting human health and welfare and the environment; and appropriate cost documentation.
+USCG Sector Ohio Valley The FOSC shall, to the extent practicable, collect pertinent facts about the discharge or release, such as its source and cause; the identification of potentially responsible parties; the nature, amount, and location of discharged or released materials; the probable direction and time of travel of discharged or released materials; whether the discharge is a worst case discharge; the pathways to human and environmental exposure; the potential impact on human health, welfare, and safety and the environment; whether the discharge or release poses a substantial threat to the public health or welfare; the potential impact on natural resources and property which may be affected; priorities for protecting human health and welfare and the environment; and appropriate cost documentation.
 The FOSC shall ensure that the natural resource trustees that may be impacted are promptly notified of discharges or releases.
 The FOSC should ensure that all appropriate public and private interests are kept informed and that their concerns are considered throughout a response, to the extent practicable.
 The USCG Eighth District has designated Sector Ohio Valley, based out of Louisville, Kentucky, as their FOSC.
-In addition to providing the FOSC for spills and releases originating from marine-transportation-related facilities and vessels, Sector Ohio Valley can support efforts through its Cincinnati Marine Safety Detachment.
 US Army Corps of Engineers (USACE) US Army Corps of Engineers (USACE) staff are not trained or permitted to take part in spill response activity.
 USACE has specialized equipment and personnel for maintaining navigation channels, for removing navigation obstructions, for accomplishing structural repairs, and for performing maintenance to hydropower electric generating equipment.
-The Corps can also provide design services, perform construction, and provide contract writing and contract administrative services for other federal agencies.
+(OSACE) The Corps can also provide design services, perform construction, and provide contract writing and contract administrative services for other federal agencies.
 This support may be accessed via the RRT and NRT, not at the locational Locks and Dam level.
 National Oceanic Atmospheric Agency NOAA (NOAA) Every year NOAA responds to over 150 oil and chemical spills in US waters.
 These spills can threaten life, property, and public natural resources as well as substantially disrupt marine transportation with potential widespread economic impacts.
 The Office of Response and Restoration (OR&R) is charged with responding to oil spills, chemical accidents, and other emergencies in coastal areas.
 Under the National Contingency Plan, NOAA is responsible for providing scientific support to the federal on-scene coordinator for oil and hazardous material spills.